Why Not December? Don’t Wait Until January to Stop Bingeing

-It’s been a tough year, and I want to help you end it on a positive note—with progress toward recovery.
+I want to help you end this year on a positive note—with progress toward recovery.
 Even if you’ve previously struggled with increased binge eating in December, this is your chance to do things differently, and have this month be a successful one.

 When I was a binge eater, the final weeks before the new year usually included my worst binges.
 I’d often have thoughts like…